Shields

 “You have to surrender yourself completely to the web.”

-“Your connection is getting deeper, as you trust the web more and more.”
+“You’re learning quickly, and your connection is getting deeper, as you trust the web more and more.”

-“I still feel clumsy, ina.”
+“I still feel clumsy.”

 I find a beach, and we rest on the sand.